K2ercom/k2er_doc/docs/faq.md

 > Add a non-game app to K2er to see if the floating window appears.

-## The `floating window` disappears automatically.
+## The `Floating window` disappears automatically.

-During gameplay, if the `floating window` disappears, it usually means K2er was terminated by the Android OS.
+During gameplay, if the `Floating window` disappears, it usually means K2er was terminated by the Android OS.

 1. Grant K2er notification permission.

 2. Lock K2er in the current task list to reduce the chance of being killed.

+3. Battery optimization whitelist: Set K2er to `No restrictions`.

+4. Background running permission: Allow K2er to run continuously in the background.

+5. Auto start permission

-3. Remove the game from the `Game Mode` (sometimes called `Game Space`) game list on your phone.
+6. Remove the game from the `Game Mode` (sometimes called `Game Space`) game list on your phone.

-4. Some phones have a `Game Acceleration` feature during gameplay, such as RedMagic's Turbo Mode.
+7. Some phones have a `Game Acceleration` feature during gameplay, such as RedMagic's Turbo Mode.
 Please disable it.

 > In `Game Mode` or `Game Acceleration`, K2er, as a background application, is prioritized for termination by the system.